Face Down (The Red Jumpsuit Apparatus song)

-"Face Down" is the debut single by the Red Jumpsuit Apparatus from their debut album, Don't You Fake It (2006).
-The song peaked at number 24 in the United States and number four in New Zealand.
+"Face Down" is a song by American rock band the Red Jumpsuit Apparatus from their debut album, Don't You Fake It (2006).
+Released as the band's debut single, the song peaked at number 24 in the United States and number four in New Zealand.
 It tied 30 Seconds to Mars' "The Kill" as the longest-running song on the US Billboard Modern Rock Tracks chart without reaching number one, at 52 weeks.
 "Face Down" remains the band's most successful single.
 Four versions were released, including an acoustic version.

-Lyrics and video
+It has since been certified quadruple platinum in the US by the Recording Industry Association of America (RIAA) and double platinum in New Zealand by Recorded Music NZ (RMNZ).
+Even though the song never charted in the United Kingdom, it has since been certified gold by the British Phonographic Industry (BPI).

+Background

 "Face Down" is notable for lyrics that detail suffering from domestic abuse.
-Written by lead singer Ronnie Winter, the song is about the domestic abuse that he and his brother lived through as children.
-He's said the "lyrics are deeply personal" and he wanted to "help kids who are in similar situations cope."
+Written by lead singer Ronnie Winter, the song is about the domestic abuse that his mother experienced when he and his brother were children.
+He has said the "lyrics are deeply personal" and he wanted to "help kids who are in similar situations cope."

+Music video

 The music video parallels the song in its treatment of violence in a relationship.
 After arriving home, a young woman examines a bruise on her lower back, and begins to look for and examine items that she associates with her boyfriend (e.g. pictures, a card, letters).
 As she does so, objects around her start to suddenly move as if thrown or destroyed by the unseen hand of an abuser.
 The level of damage done escalates throughout the video, though the young woman does not react or acknowledge the growing violence around her.
 After a chair flies through the living room window, she takes the pictures and letters and throws them into a garbage can outside her house.
-This unfolding scene is juxtaposed with shots of the band performing the song in a living room with lighting and decor which appear to be the young woman's.
+This unfolding scene is intercut with shots of the band performing the song in the woman's living room.

-The music video for the symphonic version (released 2022) shows the story from the original music video continued.
-She is now in a healthy relationship and is fighting through her PTSD by producing videos about abuse to help others who might be suffering like she once did.
+Legacy

+In 2021, Paris Fawcett of Louder ranked the album at number five on the list of "The 10 best songs from the 10 worst emo bands".
+She wrote: "Like many of the bands on this list, The Red Jumpsuit Apparatus struck it big on their debut album and spent the rest of their career trying to repeat those former glories. [...]
+Despite its subject content, the song is still raging fun to sing along to, and if you prefer your emo with a bit of scream, go check out the original version."